Correlations at PT-symmetric quantum critical point

 where the first term arises from the non-hermitian coupling between the right and left movers and is absent for $\Delta=0$, while the second term represent the conventional right-moving propagator\cite{delft} and is responsible for the $1/x$ decay of the non-interacting hermitian Fermi gas.
-Here, we introduced the momentum space cutoff $\exp(-\alpha |p|)$ for momentum integrals\cite{giamarchi} with $\alpha$ the short distance cutoff.
-In our case, we find that
+Here, we introduced the momentum space cutoff $\exp(-\alpha |p|)$ for momentum integrals\cite{giamarchi} with $\alpha$ the short distance cutoff. \jav{In Eq. \eqref{gx}, the time dependence drops out completely since the spectrum is real.} In our case, we find that

 Most importantly, we observe that in spite of the gapless nature of excitations\cite{continentino} with $z=1$ and the complete absence of $\Delta$ in the single particle spectrum, the real space Green's function decays as $x^{-3}$ beyond the non-hermitian correlation length as opposed to the $x^{-1}$ decay of free hermitian fermions.
 This is interpreted as the quantum Zeno effect\cite{misra,ashidareview}, where the propagation of correlations is arrested by the continuous measurement within non-hermitian quantum mechanics, thus significantly reduced correlations are present in the system in the end.
 We note that within the correlation length, the conventional fermionic decay is revealed.
 Similar conclusions apply to $\langle L^+(x)L(0)\rangle$ correlator.